aws-samples/stable-diffusion-on-eks/docs/en/implementation-guide/usage/pipeline.md

     }
     ```

-## Get Images
+## Image Retrieval

-After image generation completes, images are stored in the S3 bucket path specified by `output_location`.
-If `batch_size` or other multi-image parameters are set, each image gets an auto-numbered filename.
+After the image generation is complete, the images will be stored in the S3 bucket path specified by `output_location`.
+If `batch_size` or other parameters for generating multiple images are set, each image will be automatically numbered and stored.

-Default storage format is lossless PNG, but system auto-detects and adds extensions for special formats like GIF.
+The default storage format is lossless PNG, but if special formats (such as GIF) are involved, the system will automatically recognize and add the appropriate extension.